 (This recipe would also work well on a campfire).

 These grilled nectarines can be made and packaged up as per the recipe up to 2 days before you want to cook them.
 Just store them in the fridge and be very careful that the foil doesn't get punctured.
 Transfer them to the grill straight from the fridge.

 I think a big melty scoop of dairy-free ice cream is the most perfect accompaniment to juicy, saucy, hot grilled nectarines.
 Vanilla works well as do caramel-type flavours.
 You could also top them with vegan yogurt, whipped coconut cream, squirty vegan cream or vegan Cocowhip.

 If you do end up with any leftover nectarines, let them cool in the foil.
-You can then refrigerate them and reheat the next day either on the grill or in the oven at 350°F for about 15 minutes.
-Serve them for dessert again or enjoy for breakfast with yogurt, oatmeal or chia pudding.
+You can then refrigerate them and reheat them the next day either on the grill or in the oven at 350°F for about 15 minutes.
+Serve them for dessert again or enjoy them for breakfast with yogurt, oatmeal, or chia pudding.